apptainer/apptainer-userdocs/apptainer_and_docker.rst

 Mandatory Header Keywords: Remotely Bootstrapped
 -------------------------------------------------

-Akin to a set of blueprints that explain how to build a custom container, apptainer definition files (or "def files") are considered in detail :ref:`elsewhere in this manual <definition-files>`.
+Akin to a set of blueprints that explain how to build a custom container, Apptainer definition files (or "def files") are considered in detail :ref:`elsewhere in this manual <definition-files>`.
 Therefore, only def file nuances specific to interoperability with Docker receive consideration here.

-apptainer definition files are comprised of two parts - a **header** plus **sections**.
+Apptainer definition files are comprised of two parts - a **header** plus **sections**.

 When working with repositories such as Docker Hub, ``Bootstrap`` and ``From`` are **mandatory** keywords within the header; for example, if the file ``lolcow.def`` has contents